-Based on the diagram in Figure 1, to carry out the saga tauco production process, two of good sagabean were prepared then soaked insufficient clean water for 24 hours, after an imbibition event occurred, the sagabeans were washed with water until they were clean then were boiled with boiling water for 1 hour.
+Based on the diagram in Figure 1, to carry out the saga tauco production process, two of good Sagabean were prepared then soaked insufficient clean water for 24 hours, after an imbibition event occurred, the Sagabeans were washed with water until they were clean then were boiled with boiling water for 1 hour.
 After 1 hour of boiling was stopped and cold water was added to make it easier to remove, separating the endosperm from the seed coat.
-This was to facilitate the process of stripping the sagabean, the endosperm was then washed and soaked for 24 hours to provide an opportunity for microbes to carry out their activities.
+This was to facilitate the process of stripping the Sagabean, the endosperm was then washed and soaked for 24 hours to provide an opportunity for microbes to carry out their activities.
 As shown in Figure 1, the microbiological analysis was carried out during the immersion including the total bacteria, the total yeast molds, and the total LAB.
 Then they have washed again and steamed for 15 minutes and continued with cooling to room temperature.
-Currently, they were ready to inoculate with a tempeh starter (2a).
-The tempeh was 96 hours old (2b) Up to this stage, it called the fermentation process I, then they were cut into small pieces and added the glutinous rice flour that had been roasted and finely ground to provide nutrients to microbes later when soaking in a salt solution (2c). up to dry in an oven at 40 ° C for 16 hours (2d).
+Currently, they were ready to inoculate with tempe starter [2a].
+The tempe was 96 hours old [2b] Up to this stage, it called the first fermentation process, then they were cut into small pieces and added the glutinous rice flour that had been roasted and finely ground to provide nutrients to microbes later when soaking in a salt solution [2c], up to dry in an oven at 40 ° C for 16 hours [2d].